 Along with those bonus levels, there is also an Arcade you can go into.
 There are even more mini-games to be had here.
 One of them is Super Conductor – a game where you need to get the battery power to the proper place as fast as you can.
 Yet again it involves the use of the front touch screen.
 Now, while less frustrating than the Tetris clone, it’s still frustrating.
 The pieces you can turn often don’t want to turn.
 You can be there smashing your finger into the piece wanting to just yell, “TURN ALREADY!”
 Nope, it’s not going to turn.
 The sensitivity for this could definitely have used some work.

-LittleBigPlanet Vita proves that at least a handheld LittleBigPlanet game can be decent, though it’s only just a slight step2014-09-25-002650 up from the PSP title.
+LittleBigPlanet Vita proves that at least a handheld LittleBigPlanet game can be decent, though it’s only just a slight step up from the PSP title.
 The controls are absolutely aggravating, mainly the touch controls (and the whole “please have 4 hands to try and do this properly” part).
 The level designs are still fairly solid though, with collectibles both in easy and hard to reach places.
 You’ll spend quite a bit of time should you wish to go for all of them.
 Though in some levels you’ll need to find a buddy to tag along with you!

 While it is a step up from the PSP LittleBigPlanet game, as I mentioned before it still doesn’t live up to what LittleBigPlanet 1 or 2 are.
 Hopefully with the upcoming release of LittleBigPlanet 3 we’ll see the return of Sackboy in a really good way.
 We can only hope that the online in LittleBigPlanet 3 isn’t as terrible as that of LittleBigPlanet Karting though.
 So, while LittleBigPlanet Vita is still a decent game, the controls really do drag it down a lot.